MoonWalker440/Music-Megathread/README.md

 [Spotdl](https://github.com/spotDL/spotify-downloader)💻🐧- Download your Spotify playlists and songs along with album art and metadata (from YouTube if a match is found)

 [Downify](https://play.google.com/store/apps/details?id=com.sam.downify)📱 - With Downify, you can download your favorite Spotify playlists and albums

+[Double Double](https://doubledouble.top/)🌐- Allows users to download songs from any music service without any ads and in full highest quality

+[Free Mp3 Downloader](https://free-mp3-download.net/)🌐- Free MP3 and FLAC songs downloads.
+Download real 320kbps MP3 and FLAC music to your computer or smartphone for free.

+[SpotifyMate](https://spotifymate.com/)🌐- SpotifyMate is an online tool that allows you to download spotify songs, playlists and albums in mp3 for free with Spotify song downloader online.

 ### Transfer Your Music Library